 With yoga, there is equipment which is vital to your training.
 This may seem obvious, but it is important to know why those things are needed:

 A yoga mat is a must-have for learning yoga.
 Now, this may seem obvious, but yoga mats are designed to make sure you are supported and to help prevent injuries.
 They are usually made from vinyl or rubber to ensure they are durable and long-lasting.

-When practicing yoga, a mat will be there to provide a layer of protection and comfort between yourself and the ground, whilst also supporting your body during various yoga positions.
+When practising yoga, a mat will be there to provide a layer of protection and comfort between yourself and the ground, whilst also supporting your body during various yoga positions.

 Optional Yoga Equipment

-Once you have your yoga mat, your good to go, but there is other equipment that could assist you with your training or just come in handy.
+Once you have your yoga mat, you’re good to go, but there is other equipment that could assist you with your training or just come in handy.

 Yoga blocks are great if you are just starting out or need some support during poses.
 They are usually made from foam, bamboo, wood or cork, and are essentially used as an extension from your arms, shortening the distance between yourself and the floor.